-Before powering on the library, make sure that all of the library's power cables are plugged into AC outlets and that the AC breaker switches corresponding to each cable, on the back of the main frame and each drive expansion frame, are set to the on (up) position.
+Before powering on the library, make sure that one or both of the library's power cables are plugged into AC outlets and that the main AC switches are set to the on (up) position.

-For redundant AC power configurations, connect the primary and secondary input for each frame to a separate branch circuit, which allows for failover in the event of a power failure in one of the circuits (see Power Specifications on page 534 for additional requirements).
+For redundant AC power configurations, connect the primary and secondary input for each frame to a separate branch circuit, which allows for failover in the event of a power failure in one of the circuits (see Power Specifications on page 532 for additional requirements).

-Figure 93 Connect the AC inputs and set the breaker switches to the on position (dual AC2 shown).
+Figure 83 Connect the AC inputs and set switches to the on position (2N redundant power configuration shown).